shivannadm/Portfolio/README.md

 Checkout Demo here   https://shivanna-portfolio.netlify.app/

-The Website Host by using Netlify
+The Website is Host by using Netlify